Semidefinite hierarchies for diagonal unitary invariant bipartite quantum states: The DPS hierarchy for diagonal unitary invariant states

 In view of Lemma \ref{lem:suppCLDUIt}, the projection can also be seen as the map that preserves the entries indexed by $\Omega^{(t)}_n$ and places 0 everywhere else.
-Moreover, the integral can be replaced by a finite sum over the $n-1$ matrices $U_k$ from Lemma~\ref{lem:suppCLDUIt}.
+Moreover, the integral can be replaced by a finite sum by summing over the subgroup generated by the $n-1$ matrices $U_k$ from Lemma~\ref{lem:suppCLDUIt}.
+This subgroup of $\MDU_n$ consists of $(t+2)^{n-1}$ elements. \end{remark}

 The following lemma is the key ingredient for the proof of Theorem \ref{theo:CLDUItDPSCert}, which is given thereafter.
 Its proof relies on the sparsity structure of $\CLDUI^{(t)}_n$ from Lemma \ref{lem:suppCLDUIt} and the integral formulation (\ref{def:projCLDUIt}) of the corresponding projector.